 Arnaud is a PhD researcher based at the Public Health Policy Evaluation Unit, School of Public Health, and notably interacts with the Grantham Institute.
 He joined Imperial after his MSc in Economics and Policy of Energy and the Environment at University College London.
 Arnaud also holds an MA in International Relations and a Diploma in Latin American Studies from the Lyon Institute of Political Studies.

 Arnaud has work experience from the Council on Hemispheric Affairs (USA), Janaagraha Centre for Democracy and Citizenship (India) and the French Department for Energy and Climate.
-He also worked for two years as an operations analyst at KiWi Power, the UK’s leading demand response aggregator.
-In parallel to his PhD, he is a research assistant for the Grantham Institute at the London School of Economics, working on the Climate Change Laws of the World database.
-He is also a member of the International Association for Energy Economics.
+He previously worked for two years as an operations analyst at KiWi Power, the UK’s leading demand response aggregator.
+In parallel to his PhD, Arnaud works on the Climate Change Laws of the World database, hosted by the Grantham Institute at the London School of Economics.
+He advises the governments of Georgia and Mongolia on their climate legislation as an international expert on behalf of GIZ.

 Arnaud is interested in finding comprehensive pathways for open systems such as transport matrices, energy markets and material flows by interrelating different sustainable development goals while framing them in accordance to the Paris Agreement on climate change.